arvindr9/Neural-Network/README-SETUP.md

 3. Locate the repository folder, which is contained in Downloads, containing the file
 2. Open Command Prompt
 3. Enter `cd`, followed by a space, and then type the path of the repository folder.
 Then press enter
-4. Enter the following:
+4. Enter the following, followed by a space:
 ```
 Python27\python.exe
 ```
 Then drag the file into command prompt and press enter.
-If it does not work, add a space in between the above code and dragging in the file.

 Refer to https://docs.python.org/2/faq/windows.html if a problem occurs.